Prostitution in Scotland: Ranger's Impartial List of the Ladies of Pleasure in Edinburgh

 This Lady is an old veteran in the service, about 30 years of age, middle sized, black hair and complexion and very good teeth, but not altogether good-natured.

 She is a firm votary to the wanton Goddess, and would willingly play morning, noon, and night.

 As a friend, we will give a caution to this Lady, as she has a habit to make free with a gentleman’s pocket, especially when he is in liquor.

-The book was republished in 1978 by Paul Harris, as 'Ranger's Impartial List of Ladies of Pleasure in Edinburgh'.
+The book was republished in 1978 by Paul Harris.

 Edinburgh and Glasgow

 A survey in 1842 found that when the General Assembly met in Edinburgh that the brothels were particularly busy.
 In 2004 a committee of the Scottish Parliament were debating zones of tolerance for prostitution and Margo MacDonald referred to Blythswood Square in Glasgow as having been in the past a haunt of prostitutes.